AndrewBazen/mage/assets/README.md

 ### **Usage in VSCode**

+The VSCode extension is maintained in a separate repository that:
+1. Pulls language files from this repository
+2. Builds and publishes the extension independently
+3. Uses the icon from this repository for file associations

 When the Mage VSCode extension is installed:
-1. `.mage` files will display the wizard hat icon
+- `.mage` files will display the wizard hat icon
-2. The extension itself uses the icon in the marketplace
+- The extension itself uses the icon in the marketplace
-3. File explorer shows the icon for Mage-related files
+- File explorer shows the icon for Mage-related files

 ### **Documentation Website**